All Versions

 -t sort by modification time

-πŸš€ From this release, picocli adjusts the width of the long option name column to the longest name (max 24).
+πŸš€ From this release, picocli adjusts the width of the long option name column to the longest name (up to max 24).

 The new usage message for this example looks like this: